Alfresco/alfresco-docker-installer/README.md

 ```
 'Would you like to use HTTP or Shared Secret for Alfresco-SOLR communication?',
   http
+  https
   secret
 ```

 By default communication between Alfresco and SOLR happens in plain `http`.
 Since external APIs are protected by `proxy` and SOLR Web Console is protected by user and password, default configuration may be the right one for many deployments.
 When using `secret` option (only available from 7.1.0), Alfresco and SOLR communication is happening in plain HTTP but including a shared secret word in HTTP Header.
 This should be a safer approach for open environments.
+In addition, when using `https`option, communication between SOLR and Alfresco is using Mutual TLS.
+This protocol includes client authentication using digital certificates, that may be also a safe alternative.

 ```
 ?
 Do you want to create an internal SMTP server?
 No